Leviticus 9 – More on the Consecration of Priests

 2. (2) Offerings for Aaron.

 i.
-Through the repetition of sacrifice, God also wanted to show that as useful as the animal sacrifices were, they were not complete and could not make and end of sins.
-Only the perfect sacrifice of the Messiah could do that.
+Through the repetition of sacrifice, God also wanted to show that as useful as the animal sacrifices were, they were not complete and could not make an end of sins.
+Only the perfect sacrifice of the Messiah to come could do that.

 B. Aaron begins the priestly ministry.

 1. (3-6) In a context of atonement and obedience, God will show His glory.